 FAQ: Clean URLs don’t work

-These and similar problems happen when you use an Article URL pattern, as set in the Site section of the Preferences panel, as anything other than ‘?=messy’ on a web server that does not support
+These and similar problems happen when you use an Article URL pattern, as set in the Site section of the Preferences panel, as anything other than ‘?=messy’ on a web server that does not support rewriting of URLs.
+For Apache, this is typically

-mod_rewrite rules in the .htaccess file, or requires additional configuration in order to work.
+mod_rewrite.
 The .htaccess file supplied with Textpattern is designed to work on most Apache servers, but there is no universal solution.

 The Textpattern Diagnostics panel will attempt to warn you if it can determine that clean URLs are not supported on your system.
 However, it doesn’t detect all incompatible servers.
 The absence of a warning does not mean that your server supports clean URLs.